yukiekajita/API-Challange/README.md

 * I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 I utilized a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api) to create a representative model of weather across world cities.

-* Created a series of scatter plots to showcase the following relationships:
+* Created a series of scatter plots to show the following relationships:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude